1g0rrr/1g0rrr.github.io/index.md

 ####Hello!
 ![That's me]({{ site.url }}/assets/about/small_photo.jpg)
 <br> <br>
 My name is Igor.
-I'm born in 1987.
-I live in Kiev, Ukraine.
+I'm born in 1987, and I live in Kiev, Ukraine.
-After graduation, I developed games and applications for social networks for over 5 years.
+After graduation, I developed games and applications for social networks for over 7+ years.
-Now I'm also a freelancer, so you can [contact]({{ site.url }}/contacts.html) me if you need any help.
+Now I'm also a freelancer, so you can [contact]({{ site.url }}/contacts.html) me if you need my help.

 You can check out my works in the [Portfolio]({{ site.url }}/works/)

 <br>

 ####Resume/C.V.

-5 years of online, mobile games and social apps development experience.
+7+ years of online, mobile games and social apps development experience.

 * Development of flash online games from begining to end (programming, game-design, management of technical, art and music specialists, etc)
 * Development of iOS & Android games based on AIR technology (programming, game-design, management)
+* Development of iOS & Android games based on Unity3d technology
 * Development of social network apps from begining to end (Idea, Server side, front end, UI, management etc. Max unique users in one of my app - 1.3 million / day )

 <br>